cmsc398w/course_docs/documentation/src/Projects/NetworkingProject/ProjectDescription.md

-# System Monitor Dashboard Project
+# System Monitoring Dashboard Project

 ## Overview

 In this project, you will create a basic system monitoring tool that runs in the terminal.
 The tool will display real-time system statistics and allow for simple historical data analysis.
 This project will help you practice shell scripting, data collection, and basic data analysis using common Unix tools.

 ## Requirements

 ### 0. Script Requirements

 Each script must:

 - Make use of variables, conditionals, loops, functions, variable substitutions, and other shell syntax as demonstrated in other parts of the course
 - Be commented, and clearly written
 - Implement the –help flag

 ### 1. Data Collection Script

 Create a bash script named `collect_stats.sh` that:

 - Collects CPU and memory usage
 - Parse and format the data into a simple CSV format
 - Appends the collected data to a log file with a timestamp